 The State Board of Education shall adopt rules that require high schools to evaluate before the beginning of grade 12 the college readiness of each student who indicates an interest in postsecondary education and scores at Level 2 or Level 3 on the reading portion of the grade 10 FCAT or Level 2, 3, or 4 on the mathematics portion of the grade 10 FCAT.
-High schools shall perform this evaluation using results from the corresponding component of the College Placement Test (CPT) or an equivalent test identified by the State Board of Education.
+High schools shall perform this evaluation using results from the corresponding component of the Postsecondary Education Readiness Test (PERT) or an equivalent test identified by the State Board of Education.
 The State Board of Education shall establish by rule the minimum test scores a student must achieve to demonstrate readiness.
 Students who demonstrate readiness by achieving the minimum test scores established by the state board and enroll in a community college within 2 years of achieving such scores shall not be required to enroll in remediation courses as a condition of acceptance to any community college.
 The high school shall use the results of the test to advise the students of any identified deficiencies and to the maximum extent practicable provide 12th grade students access to appropriate remedial instruction prior to high school graduation.
-The remedial instruction provide under this subsection shall be a collaborative effort between secondary and postsecondary educational institutions.
-To the extent courses are available; the Florida Virtual School may be used to provide the remedial instruction required by this subsection.
+The college ready instruction provided under this subsection shall be a collaborative effort between secondary and postsecondary educational institutions.
+To the extent courses are available; the Sarasota Virtual Academy may be used to provide the college ready instruction required by this subsection.

-Statewide cut scores for CPT:
+Statewide college -ready cut scores for PERT:

-- Reading, 83
+- Reading, 104

-- Writing, 83
+- Writing, 99

-- Mathematics, 72
+- Mathematics, 113